Sarah Heilman '16

 Future Sport Business Professor

-Member of the Women’s Tennis Team, Alpha Delta Pi Sorority, Exceptional Beginning’s Raider Guide, President of GAMMA’s Safe Sex Squad and Alpha Lambda Delta Honors Fraternity
+Member of the Women’s Tennis Team, Alpha Delta Pi Sorority, Exceptional Beginning’s Raider Guide and Alpha Lambda Delta Honors Fraternity

 MY EXCEPTIONAL STORY